 I will elaborate a bit on some of the comments I’ve already made.
 One of the main distinctions between the semi-automatic and hyper (or fully) automatic machines, is whether or not the grinder is built-in.

 To make the most of your machine, you will need a separate grinder that’s suitable for espresso, if you use a semi-automatic machine.
 You could use coffee that has already been ground, from iconic brands like Illy or Lavazza, but that is not the best thing to do for two reasons:

 Despite the fact the coffee has been vacuum sealed, it will not be as flavorful.
 As you can’t change the size of the grinds, you won’t be able to change the time they are taken out.
 This may appear to be a tiny detail, but with espresso this makes a world of difference.
 To make the perfect espresso, it’s essential that you have a grinder that is perfectly attuned to your machine.

-Unless you are planning to buy a highly automated machine, when you are selecting a new espresso machine for your house, you include a grinder in the budget.
+Unless you are planning to buy a highly automated machine, when you are selecting a new espresso machine for your house, you need to include a grinder in the budget.

 FREQUENTLY ASKED QUESTIONS

 What should I pay for an espresso machine?